 We may use your email contact details to provide you with information about the course, which we consider may be of interest to you.
 You can opt out of receiving these emails from us at any time by clicking the "unsubscribe" link at the bottom of our emails.
 This does not include the course integrated emails, which the receipt of is necessary for course participation.

 We implement strict security measures to protect against the loss, misuse and alteration of your personal information.
-No other parties have access to or control over our IT platform on Amazon Web Services that runs the course.
+No other parties have access to or control over our course platform on Amazon Web Services.

-Our website is protected by HTTPS, meaning that any personal information that you transfer to us via our website is encrypted and stored as securely as possible.
+The web-based course is protected by HTTPS, meaning that any personal information that you transfer to us is encrypted and stored as securely as possible.

-We make sure that your personal information is only accessible by trained staff.
-Access to personal information is restricted to only those individuals that need this data in order to carry out their functions.
+We make sure that your personal information is only accessible by trained staff that need this data in order to carry out their functions.

 We regularly review all internal security and privacy policies to ensure that all personal information within, or passing through the company, is handled in accordance with GDPR regulations.